 What Are Marionette Lines?

-How To Get Rid Of Marionette Lines: 5 Treatment Options
+How To Get Rid Of Marionette Lines in 5 ways:

-So you have ditched the cigarettes and the tanning bed, and you’re totally on top of your cleansing, exfoliating, and moisturizing.
+So you have ditched the cigarettes and the tanning bed, and you are totally on top of your cleansing, exfoliating, and moisturizing.
 Now what?
 Outside of those fundamentals, here are the best ways to get a handle on your marionette lines:

 Serums and creams containing peptides, ceramides, vitamin C, vitamin E, and retinol are old standbys that really do improve the tone and texture of the skin, and even fight wrinkles.
 But the cool newer kid in town is the silicone patch.
 Silicone has been well-documented as a highly regenerative topical treatment for scars and other skin afflictions.
 But just as they can help scar tissue to heal, they also can rejuvenate wrinkled skin.